akshitaa-git/NovelNest/README.md

-# BookNest 📚
+# NovelNest 📚

-BookNest is a production-ready, full-stack reading companion platform built with the MERN stack.
+NovelNest is a production-ready, full-stack reading companion platform built with the MERN stack.
 It leverages the Google Books API to provide access to millions of titles while offering a personalized experience through AI-driven insights and detailed reading analytics.

 ## ✨ Features